pbinkley/rcb-manual/sections/03-printed-books.md

 other libraries and sometimes multiplying overused library materials for teaching purposes, great results in the intellectual
+{% include pagebreak.html canvas=69 %}
+{% include pagebreak.html canvas=70 %}
+{% include pagebreak.html canvas=71 %}
+world would be likely to follow.
+How far is technology from that possibility?
+Certain new developments tending in this direction have come to the knowledge of the writer, but must for the time being be kept confidential.

 [^n13]: Technological developments having their principal bearing on long-run work are the *Uhertype* apparatus,
     consisting of a photo-composing machine, by which letters are photographed on a film strip, and a